terra-money/docs/docs/develop/terra-core/terrad/subcommands.md

 The command generates a 24-word mnemonic and saves the private and public keys for account `0` simultaneously.
 You are prompted to specify a passphrase that is used to encrypt the private key of account `0` on disk.
 Each time you want to send a transaction, this password is required.
 If you lose the password, you can always recover the private key by using the mnemonic phrase.

-::: danger
+:::{danger}
-To prevent theft or loss of funds, ensure that you keep multiple copies of your mnemonic and store it in a secure place and that only you know how to access it.
+To prevent theft or loss of funds, ensure that you keep multiple copies of your mnemonic and store it in a secure place and that only know how to access.
 If someone is able to gain access to your mnemonic, they are able to gain access to your private keys and control the accounts associated with them.
 :::

-::: tip
+:::{tip}
 After you have triple-checked your mnemonic and safely stored it, you can delete bash history to ensure no one can retrieve it.

 ```bash